fex-team/fis-plus/doc/compilation plugin.md

 ###Uglify-js

 Minify JavaScript files with UglifyJS.
+Use fisp release with `` --optimize `` parameter to compress.
 ###Clean-css

 Minify CSS files with clean-css.
+Use fisp release with `` --optimize `` parameter to compress.

 ###Html-compress

 Minify html files with html-compress.
+Use fisp release with `` --optimize `` parameter to compress.

 ###Png-compressor

 Compress png images with pngquant.
+Use fisp release with `` --optimize `` parameter to compress.

 ###Smarty-xss